SouthernMethodistUniversity/coding/README.md

 # R

 R is a general-purpose programming language that is great for the digital humanities.

+Learning R fundamentals is a gateway to analyzing data, creating visualizations, composing interactive websites, scraping the internet, and engaging in distant reading of texts.

 The R fundamentals session is an introduction to the essentials of R and the Tidyverse.

 We will do this by introducing some essential parts of R and then working through [Chapter 1](https://www.tidytextmining.com/tidytext.html) of [Text Mining With R](https://www.tidytextmining.com/).